eugenkiss/FragmentTransitionBug/README.md

-The app is the basic activity with embedded fragment template from android studio with two differences.
-First, the `PlaceholderFragment f` is added to to the back stack and, second, an enter transition is set for `f`.
+The app is the basic activity with embedded fragment template from Android Studio with two differences.
+First, the PlaceholderFragment `f` is added to to the back stack and, second, an enter transition is set for `f`.
 Running the app and clicking the back button leads to the following error message: